catseye/Tamsin/doc/Tamsin.markdown

 This document is a **work in progress**.

+This document, plus the reference implementation `tamsin.py`, is as close to normative as we're going to come for the time being.
+But they are still far from normative.

     -> Tests for functionality "Intepret Tamsin program"

-    -> Functionality "Intepret Tamsin program" is implemented by -> shell command "bin/tamsin run %(test-body-file) < %(test-input-file)"

 Fundaments
 ----------

 A Tamsin program consists of one or more productions.
 A production consists of a name and a rule.
-Among other things, a rule may be a "non-terminal", in which case it consists of the name of a production, or a "terminal", in which case it is a literal string in double-quotes (or one of a number of other things we'll get to in a moment.)
+Among other things, a rule may be a _non-terminal_, which is the name of a production, or a _terminal_, which is a literal string in double quotes.

 When run, a Tamsin program processes its input.
 It starts at the production named `main`, and evaluates its rule.
 A non-terminal in a rule "calls" the